abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

 - m13	(target) - loan deliquency status (0 = non deliquent, 1 = deliquent)

 ### Data Exploration

+The code used for this entire process is present [here](https://github.com/abhisheksanghai/IndiaMLHiring-2019/blob/master/Code.R).

 1. Initially, basic exploration of dataset was done which involves looking at the imbalance in the data, univariate analysis, cross tabulation for categorical variables with m13 and distribution of continuous variables for m13.
 2. Variable Exploration and Feature Engineering -